|

 the burial ground and with good access from a public car park.
 The premises

 were sold in 1995 and are being adapted for office accommodation.
+1996 MEETING HOUSE The new Meeting House was thus built

 three hundred years after the site was acquired and the original building erected.